coreruleset/documentation/content/deployment/install.md

 {{% notice note %}}
 Releases are signed using [our GPG key](https://coreruleset.org/security.asc), (fingerprint: 3600 6F0E 0BA1 6783 2158 8211 38EE ACA1 AB8A 6E72).
 You can verify the release using GPG/PGP compatible tooling.

-To get our key using gpg: `gpg --keyserver pgp.mit.edu --recv 0x38EEACA1AB8A6E72`. (this id should be equal to the last sixteen hex characters in our fingerprint)
+To get our key using gpg: `gpg --keyserver pgp.mit.edu --recv 0x38EEACA1AB8A6E72` (this id should be equal to the last sixteen hex characters in our fingerprint).
+You can also use `gpg --fetch-key https://coreruleset.org/security.asc` directly.
 {{% /notice %}}

 The steps here assume you are using a *nix operating system.
 For Windows you will be doing a similar install, but probably using the zip file from our releases.